<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 You need your own pension to fund your lifestyle after you stop working.

 As an expat, you cannot rely on the state to provide for you in retirement.
-Even if you lived in the UK and had made full National Insurance contributions all your working life, the state pension today is just under £6,500 a year – it’s unlikely to ever rise in real terms.
+Even if you lived in the UK and had made full National Insurance contributions all your working life, the state pension today for the 2024/25 tax year is £221.20 per week – it’s unlikely to ever rise in real terms.

 So, this is why you need your own pension.
 And the good news is, as an expat you have a number of options to consider when it comes to saving for retirement.